 The proof is in the science.
 Plant-based diets have been shown to contribute the least to greenhouse gas emissions, water wastage, deforestation, and climate change - all of which are side effects of large-scale meat production.

-A 2010 UN report argues that meat production generally requires more resources and cause higher greenhouse emissions than plant-based options.
+A One Green Planet article argues that meat production generally requires more resources and cause higher greenhouse emissions than plant-based options.

 Nitrous oxide, methane, and carbon dioxide are considered the top three greenhouse gasses that contribute to climate change.